-- a short written task (applicants who have disclosed SpLDs will be appropriately accommodated) - a practical workshop (three hours) during which you'll participate in exercises, share your audition speeches, and explore creative collaboration - an interview, following your audition, usually on the same day
+- · a practical workshop (three hours) during which you'll participate in exercises, share your audition speeches, and explore creative collaboration - an interview, following your audition, usually on the same day

 You will need to prepare a speech (no more than 20 lines) from a classical or heightened piece of text from a play or performance; and a contrasting speech (no more than 20 lines) from a contemporary performance or play in English.
 These should be learnt fluently by heart.